-Two of the best and most popular platforms for finding new customers are LinkedIn and Google.
+Two of the best and most popular platforms for finding new clients are LinkedIn and Google.
 With the right knowledge and techniques, it is very simple to acquire new customers consistently using these two websites.

 Without further ado, here are some simple customer acquisition strategies you can use on LinkedIn: